cisyyyy/cisyyyy.github.io/_projects/american_asian_postsecondary_edu.md

 ---
-name: Vega Lite Example Project
+name: Postsecondary Education of Asian in the US
-tools: [Python, HTML, vega-lite]
+tools: [Power BI, HTML, Python]
 image: assets/pngs/cars.png
 description: This is a "showcase" project that uses vega-lite for interactive viz!
 custom_js: